 If you took out private student loans during college, then you’ll most likely have a cosigner on your student loans.
 And that can be a dangerous thing for the cosigner, as any late or missed payment will affect their credit in addition to yours.

 The good thing is that your parents (or anyone who cosigned your student loan) may be able to get off the hook.
 During student loan refinancing, you may be able to remove your parents from your student loans.

 Did your parents take out Parent Plus loans while you were in school?
 You may be able to have those loans transferred into your name as well by refinancing.

-In order to do any of this, however, you'll need to qualify for the new loans on your own which means you'll need to have good credit and a strong income.
-But if you do, refinancing could a great way to do your parents (or any other cosigner) a solid.
+In order to do any of this, however, you’ll need to qualify for the new loans on your own which means you’ll need to have good credit and a strong income.
+But if you do, refinancing could be a great way to do your parents (or any other cosigner) a solid.

 The Cons of Refinancing Student Loans

 Ok, so we’ve looked at the benefits of refinancing student loans.
 But there are several drawbacks that you’ll want to be aware of.

 1. You’ll Lose Eligibility for Income-Driven Repayment

 Currently, there are four federal income-driven repayment plans:

 - Revised Pay As You Earn (REPAYE)